-3 The noun here is singular and with the definite article, 'the act'.
+1 The noun here is singular and with the definite article, 'the act'.
 The seriousness of this has been explained above.
+Neither a catamite nor a sodomite enters the Kingdom-1 Corinthians 6:9-10.

-4 Whatever this 'penalty' is, why would any sane person want it?
+2 Whatever this 'penalty' is (the Text does not identify it), why would any sane person want it?

-5 It needs to be emphasized that this is a deliberate choice.
+3 It needs to be emphasized that this is a deliberate choice.

-6 The passive voice again; God gives them up and Satan takes over.
+4 The passive voice again; God gives them up and Satan takes over.